 The ultimate prize for any Division I baseball program is to see your season end in Omaha.
-But which states boast the highest numbers of College World Series trips and national championships?
+But which states boast the most College World Series trips and national championships?

 Here are seven that make a case to be called the best college baseball state.

-USC claims the most titles out of any program in any state with a massive 12 national championships, the most recent occurring back in 1998.
-Ten of the titles came during the Rod Dedeaux era, including five straight from 1970-1974.
+USC has the most national titles in college baseball with 12, with the most recent coming back in 1998.
+Ten came during the Rod Dedeaux era, including five straight from 1970-1974.

 Other programs to win the CWS include California, Cal State Fullerton, Pepperdine, Stanford, Fresno State and UCLA.

-The Sunshine State's big three have combined for 54 trips to the CWS with Miami earning 24 bids, Florida State, 21 and Florida, nine.
+The Sunshine State's big three have combined for 60 trips to the CWS with Miami earning 25 bids, Florida State 23 and Florida 12.
 The 1996 and 1998 CWS mark the only two times all three traveled to Omaha in the postseason.

 The Seminoles have the most CWS appearances without a national title and have finished as the runner-up three times.
-The Gators have made recent surges to the CWS but finished second in 2005 and 2011.
+Mike Martin will get one final chance in this year's tournament.

-Meanwhile, Arizona won its fourth CWS championship just four years ago over threepeat-seeking South Carolina, it's first since 1986 back in the Jerry Kindall era.
+Meanwhile, Arizona won its fourth CWS championship in 2012 over threepeat-seeking South Carolina, it's first since 1986 back in the Jerry Kindall era.

-Three other programs in Louisiana have made trips to the CWS with Tulane earning a pair of bids and one each for Louisiana-Lafayette and New Orleans.
+Three other programs in Louisiana have made trips to the CWS with Tulane earning a pair of bids and one each for Louisiana and New Orleans.

-As with the case of Arizona, the Sooners and Cowboys are current representatives for the state of Oklahoma.
-Tulsa did make a pair of CWS appearances in 1969 and 1971 but the program has since been cut.
+Oklahoma (30 CWS appearances, 3 titles, 5 runner-ups)Oklahoma and Oklahoma State are the lone representatives from the state of Oklahoma.
+Tulsa did make a pair of CWS appearances in 1969 and 1971, but the program has since been cut.

-The Sooners have claimed a pair of national championships although they came nearly 43 years apart.
+The Sooners have a pair of national championships, coming four decades apart in 1951 and 1994.
 Oklahoma State has reached the championship series six times with its only title coming in 1959.
-Despite only three titles, the programs have combined for 29 CWS appearances and the Cowboys' 19 trips trail only Texas, Miami, Florida State, Arizona State and USC.
+The Cowboys' 20 CWS trips trail only Texas, Miami, Florida State, Arizona State and USC.